gokulkrishh/habits-tracker/README.md

 - Use IndexedDB
 - PWA
 - Press & Hold a habit to edit
 - Press & Hold and un-select all days (M to S) to delete a habit.
-(This is intenstion to keep track of added habits instead of deleting them)
+(This is intention to keep track of added habits)
+- See all habits

 ### TODO